-Do you run a machine learning framework, but you are not sure if it works?
-Does your model performance decrease, but you fail to see how and why?
+Would you like to be sure that your machine learning system is still performing as expected?
+Does your model performance decrease, but you fail to see why?
 Do you want to test your machine learning model but do not know where to start?

-This article shows you how testing machine learning code differs from testing ‘normal’ software and why your textbook model evaluation routines do not work.
+This article demonstrates how testing machine learning code differs from testing ‘normal’ software and why evaluating model performance is not enough.

-You learn how to test machine learning models, principles, and best practices to follow when you plan your testing framework.
+Reading this article, you will learn how to test machine learning models, and what principles and best practices you should follow.

 Problems With Testing Machine Learning Models

-In machine learning, humans train models by feeding them with examples and setting parameters.
+Data Scientists and Machine Learning Engineers train models by feeding them with examples and setting parameters.
 The model training logic produces the behavior.
-This difference raises challenges to testing for many reasons:
+This process raises the following challenges to testing machine learning models:

-- Lack of transparency: Models often work like black boxes.
+- Lack of transparency: Many models work like black boxes.

 - Generalizability: Models need to work consistently in circumstances other than their training environment.